 Last update: Nov 16, 2022 23:14 p.m.
 UTC

 Connecticut offers online voter registration.
 You can register by mail to vote in Connecticut by printing a voter registration form, filling it out, and mailing it to your Registrar of Voters.
 You can also register to vote in person if you prefer.

 - be a citizen of the United States

 - be a resident of Connecticut and of the town in which you wish to vote

 - be 17 years old.
 17 year olds who will turn 18 on or before Election Day, may participate in the general primary

-- have completed confinement and parole if previously convicted of a felony, and have had your voting rights restored by Registrars of Voters
+- have completed confinement if previously convicted of a felony, and have had your voting rights restored by Registrars of Voters

 - Connecticut offers online voter registration.